 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

-U.S. Citizens are advised against non-essential travel to the coastal region of eastern Sabah, to include the islands of Sipadan and Mabul, due to unsettled conditions after security forces confronted armed groups that had entered the area by sea from the southern Philippines in February 2013.
-The coastal region (extending from the town of Kudat in the north to Tawau district near the border of Indonesia) is now under a special security administration called the Eastern Sabah Security Command, or ESSCOM.
-There is a significant police and army presence.
+In early February 2013, armed intruders from the Sulu archipelago, who had entered the area by sea from the southern Philippines, were involved in a violent confrontation with Malaysian security forces in eastern Sabah.
+U.S. citizens should exercise caution when traveling to the coastal region of eastern Sabah, due to uncertain security conditions after Malaysian security forces confronted armed groups that had entered the area by sea from the southern Philippines in February 2013.
+The entire eastern portion of Sabah (extending from the town of Kudat in the north to Tawau district near the border of Indonesia) has been designated as the Eastern Sabah Safety Zone, and an Eastern Sabah Security Command has been established to coordinate security forces' activity.
+There is a significant police and army presence in the area, and road checkpoints have increased.
 The Malaysian government has also enhanced efforts to patrol its maritime border with the Philippines, but the size and remoteness of the coastal region makes it possible there may be future security incidents.
-If you visit, you should exercise caution, remain alert to your surroundings, and use good personal security measures.
+If you visit, you should remain alert to your surroundings, and use good personal security measures.

 Stay up to date by:

 There have been recent incidents of violent crime perpetrated against foreign tourists and local residents by taxi drivers in downtown Kuala Lumpur.
-Single women travelers are advised to book taxis in downtown shopping areas by phone, rather than hail on the street, particularly after dark.
-A useful app, “My Teksi”, allows smart phone users to book on-line.
-Upon entering the taxi confirm there is a license (with photo) on the dashboard or seatback, and that the driver matches the photo.
+Single women travelers are advised to book taxis in downtown shopping areas by phone, rather than to hail taxis on the street, particularly after dark.
+Upon entering a taxi, confirm there is a license (with photo) on the dashboard or seatback, and that the driver's appearance matches the photo.
 Taxis are not permitted to stop to pick up additional passengers.
 Some drivers, particularly in tourist areas, refuse to use the meter despite a law prohibiting the practice.

 Scams: U.S. citizens and businesses continue to be the victims of scams originating in Malaysia.
-Scammers and confidence artists contact U.S. citizens through the telephone and nternet, including dating websites.
+Scammers and confidence artists contact U.S. citizens through the telephone and Internet, including dating websites.
 Scammers almost always pose as U.S. citizens who have unexpectedly experienced a medical, legal, financial or other type of “emergency” in Malaysia and who ask the U.S. citizen in the United States to send money quickly to Malaysia.
-Co-conspirators pose as Malaysian “lawyers” or medical professionals to verify the story and the supposed urgent need for cash.
+Co-conspirators pose as Malaysian lawyers or medical professionals to verify the story and the supposed urgent need for cash.
 There have also been cases of U.S. businesses being defrauded by faulty investment scams.
-We strongly urge U.S. citizens in the United States to be very cautious about sending money to people you have not met in person and who claim to be U.S. citizens in trouble in Malaysia.
-If you are scammed and wish to make a formal complaint, the nearest Malaysian embassy or consulate in the U.S. will accept it (in person or via e-mail) and transmit to the police for follow-up.
+We strongly urge U.S. citizens in the United States to be very cautious about sending money to people they have not met in person and who claim to be U.S. citizens in trouble in Malaysia.
+If you insist on sending money, consider sending an OCS Trust though the U.S. Department of State instead of direct Western Union or MoneyGram.
+OCS trusts are deposited directly with the nearest U.S. embassy and consulate overseas for pick up by verification of an I.D.
+If you are scammed and wish to make a formal complaint (in person or via e-mail), the Malaysian Embassy or the nearest Malaysian consulate in the United States will accept the complaint and transmit it to the police for follow-up.
 Resources on how to identify, protect yourself, and report on business and financial fraud can be found in the Department of State's publication, International Financial Scams.
 Additional resources can be found at StopFraud.gov (a service of the Financial Fraud Enforcement Task Force) and from the U.S. Commodity Futures Trading Commission.

 To avoid becoming the victim of a purse snatching, be alert and aware of your surroundings.
 Pedestrians should walk facing traffic and keep a close eye on all vehicular traffic, particularly motorcycles.
 If possible, try to walk on the sidewalk away from the curb.
 Avoid poorly lit streets, shortcuts, and narrow alleys, but be aware that attacks may still occur anywhere.
 Purses or shoulder bags should be closed and tucked under the arm.
 Do not wrap the strap around your arm or shoulder.
 People have been injured or killed by being pulled to the ground by their purse straps as the thieves sped off.
 If your purse or bag is snatched, report the incident as soon as possible to the police.

-Credit Card Fraud: While traveling in Malaysia you should, closely safeguard your credit card numbers at all times, and only use them at reputable establishments.
+Credit Card Fraud: While traveling in Malaysia you should closely safeguard your credit card numbers at all times, and use the cards only at reputable establishments.
 Credit card fraud continues to be a problem in the region, although enhanced technology has reduced reported instances of fraud.
 Unauthorized charges may not show on a credit card account for several months but can unexpectedly appear in amounts of $5,000 or more.
-One of the more common methods is for retailers to swipe the credit card under the counter where a machine containing a mobile phone SIM card receives the card’s information and transmits it to a criminal organization for reproduction.
+One of the more common methods of carrying out this fraud is for retailers to swipe the credit card under the counter where a machine containing a mobile phone SIM card receives the card's information and transmits it to a criminal organization for reproduction.
 You should watch retailers closely and any “under the table” transactions should be reported to the local police.
 In some cases, sophisticated criminal organizations have tapped into data lines emanating from retail establishments.
-Credit card information is then stolen while it is being transmitted to financial institutions.
+The criminals then steal the credit card information while it is being transmitted to financial institutions.
 If you must use a credit card in Malaysia, you should check your account information frequently for fraudulent charges.
 ATM cards are safer as long as the machines where they are used are associated with reputable Malaysian banks.

 Don't buy counterfeit or pirated goods, even if they are widely available.
 Not only are the bootlegs illegal in the United States, you are encouraging criminal activity if you buy them.